 THE INSIDE STORY ON PRESIDENT TRUMP, AS ONLY BOB WOODWARD CAN TELL IT

-With authoritative reporting honed through eight presidencies from Nixon to Obama, author Bob Woodward reveals in unprecedented detail the harrowing life inside President Donald Trump’s White House and precisely how he makes decisions on major foreign and domestic policies.
-Woodward draws from hundreds of hours of interviews with firsthand sources, meeting notes, personal diaries, files and documents.
-The focus is on the explosive debates and the decision-making in the Oval Office, the Situation Room, Air Force One and the White House residence.
+With authoritative reporting honed through nine presidencies, author Bob Woodward reveals in unprecedented detail the harrowing life inside President Donald Trump’s White House and precisely how he makes decisions on major foreign and domestic policies.

 Fear is the most intimate portrait of a sitting president ever published during the president’s first years in office.
+The focus is on the explosive debates and the decision-making in the Oval Office, the Situation Room, Air Force One and the White House residence.

-Bob Woodward is an associate editor at The Washington Post, where he has worked for forty-seven years.
-He has shared in two Pulitzer Prizes, first for the Post’s coverage of the Watergate scandal with Carl Bernstein, and second in 2003 as the lead reporter for coverage of the 9/11 terrorist attacks.
-He has authored or coauthored eighteen books, all of which have been national nonfiction bestsellers.
-Twelve of those have been #1 national bestsellers.
+Bob Woodward is an associate editor at The Washington Post, where he has worked for more than 50 years.
+He has shared in two Pulitzer Prizes, one for his Watergate coverage and the other for coverage of the 9/11 terrorist attacks.
+He has authored 21 bestselling books, 15 of which have been #1 New York Times bestsellers.